malaviya-parth/CN/05_Network Layer/04_Protocols/02_rarp.md

 ## BOOTP & DHCP
 - Both are application layer protocols
 - Both can work in subnetting i.e. client & server may be in different network.
-- Since both these rptocols works at application layer, so every message is generated at application layer & it is encapsulated in user datagram UDP is used at transport layer [Port No. 67 for server & 68 for client]
+- Since both these protocols works at application layer, so every message is generated at application layer & it is encapsulated in user datagram UDP is used at transport layer [Port No. 67 for server & 68 for client]
   - We use UDP because DHCP and BOOTP requests are small in size and using UDP it will save the network bandwidth.
 - This user datagram is encapsulated in datagram at N/W layer but problem is that what sender fill in SIP and DIP of IP Header.
   - SIP: 0.0.0.0 & DIP: 255.255.255.255